Accommodating Speech

 For example, we are told that, “the eyes of the LORD run to and fro throughout the whole earth” (2 Chr.
 16:9).
 Moreover, figures like “everlasting arms” (Deut.
 33:27), and “the arm of the LORD” (Isa.
 51:9), are meant to communicate the security and the power of God’s salvation.
 In one place, the LORD even says that if the people “will seek my face … I will hear from heaven” (2 Chr.
 7:14).
 Here we might try to envision not only ears and a face, but also—more understandably—we might think of heaven as a physical location.
 Likewise, “God saw” (Gen. 1:4), was “walking in the garden in the cool of the day” (Gen. 3:8); or “when the Lord smelled the pleasing aroma” (Gen. 8:21).

-Now Jesus tells us that “God is Spirit” (Jn.
+Now what is the obvious dilemma?
+Jesus tells us that “God is Spirit” (Jn.
 4:24) and that “a spirit does not have flesh and bones” (Lk.
 24:39).
-And yet he uses these expressions all the same.
+God does not have a body; and yet the Scriptures use these bodily expressions of Him all the same.

 In Genesis 6:6, Exodus 32:14, 1 Samuel 15:11, 35, and Jonah 3:9-10, we see God relenting.
 The Genesis and Samuel texts even express the emotion of regret or sorrow.
 In the King James Version of the Exodus passage, we are told that God even “repented” of the judgment he would have brought on Israel.
 What do we make of these events?